openwdl/wdl/SPEC.md

   # Call `repeat` again.
 This call does not depend on the output
   # from an earlier call, but we specify explicitly that this
   # task must wait until `repeat` is complete before executing.
-  call repeat as repeat3 after repeat { input: i = 3 }
+  call lib.repeat as repeat3 after repeat { input: i = 3 }

   output {
     Array[String] lines1 = repeat.lines